demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 ### asm-tag-asset-assign

 ***
-Assigns tags to a list of assets
+Assigns tags to a list of assets.

 #### Base Command